 The people or companies requesting a background check may perform it themselves.
 Or they can rely on third-party reporting agencies.
 Examples include:

-Criminal background checks reveal the following:
+Depending on the scope, background checks may reveal some or all of the following:

 - Past felony convictions that have not been sealed